A man working on sublimation designs on clothes while a girl wears the resulting dress.

 5. Acrylic:

-Acrylic is a synthetic fabric made from acrylic fibers, a type of plastic.
-It is a lightweight, warm fabric with a wool-like feel and appearance.
-It is also resistant to damage, shrinkage, wrinkles, and stains.
-It is often used for sweaters, blankets, hats, and scarves.
+Acrylic, a synthetic fabric made from acrylic fibers, resembles wool in feel and appearance but is lightweight and warm.
+It boasts resistance to damage, shrinkage, wrinkles, and stains, making it a popular choice for sweaters, blankets, hats, and scarves.

 Advantages: